Frankkkkk/pykorm/README.md

 For more examples, don't hesitate to look into the `examples/` directory

-# Where is pykorm
+# Is pykorm stable ?
-pykorm is still very young and very naive missing quite a lot of features (filtering, relationships, etc.).
+pykorm is still very young and very naive.
+It's also missing quite a lot of features (relationships, etc.).
-It was originally created because a lot of boilerplate code was written each time a custom object had to be interfaced with kubernetes.
+It was originally created because a lot of boilerplate code was written each time a kubernetes custom object had to be interfaced with python code.

 Work on `pykorm` is actually on the way.
 Don't hesitate to contribute to the project if you have the energy for it !

 ## Limitations
 As of now, pykorm only supports CustomResourceDefinitions (as accessed by the `kubernetes.client.CustomObjectsApi` API)